HMS Gretna: Design and description

 The Aberdare sub-class were enlarged versions of the original Hunt-class ships with a more powerful armament.
 The ships displaced 750 LT at normal load and 930 LT at full load.
 They measured 231 ft long overall with a beam of 28 ft 6 in and a draught of 7 ft 6 in.
 The ships' complement consisted of 74 officers and ratings.

 The ships had two vertical triple-expansion steam engines, each driving one shaft using steam provided by two Yarrow boilers.
 The engines produced a total of 2200 ihp and gave a maximum speed of 16 kn.
 They carried a maximum of 185 LT of coal which gave them a range of 1500 nmi at 15 kn.

 The Aberdare sub-class was armed with a quick-firing (QF) 4 in gun forward of the bridge and a QF twelve-pounder (3-inch (76.2 mm)) anti-aircraft gun aft.
 Some ships were fitted with QF six-pounder (57 mm) Hotchkiss guns or QF three-pounder (37 mm) Hotchkiss guns in lieu of the twelve-pounder.

 Construction and career

 Gretna, the first ship of her name in the Royal Navy, was built by Joseph R. Eltringham at their shipyard in South Shields.
 The ship was launched on 11 April 1918.

+Gretna joined the 3rd Fleet Sweeping Flotilla, attached to the Grand Fleet.
+She remained as part of the 3rd Sweeping Flotilla, based at Granton, Edinburgh at the end of the war on 11 November 1918.
+Gretna was still listed as part of the 3rd Fleet Sweeping Flotilla in April 1919, but had moved to the 21st Fleet Sweeping Flotilla, based in Norway, by May that year.
+The minesweeper was paid off on 24 October 1919.

+Gretna, part of the Central Reserve based at Chatham, took part in the Royal Fleet Review at Spithead on 26 July 1924.

-She was sold in 3 October 1928 to Alloa Shipbreaking Company to be broken up in Rosyth.
+In February 1928, as part of a reduction of the numbers of obsolete minesweepers held in reserve, with the Central Reserve being merged with the ordinary reserve based at the Nore, Gretna was ordered to be placed on the sale list.
+Gretna was sold on 3 October 1928 to Alloa Shipbreaking Company to be broken up in Rosyth.